Outdoor Saunas Are the Fastest-Growing Segment of the Residential Market

 What's Driving Growth

-Barrel saunas remain the volume leader in the outdoor category, accounting for roughly 55% of units sold.
-Their relatively accessible price point, ease of installation, and distinctive aesthetic have made them the gateway product for first-time sauna buyers.
+Barrel saunas remain the volume leader in the outdoor category.
+Their relatively accessible price point (many models start under $5,000), ease of installation, and distinctive aesthetic have made them the gateway product for first-time sauna buyers.
+Dundalk Leisurecraft, Almost Heaven, and SaunaLife are among the brands competing most visibly in this space.

 Three years ago, outdoor saunas were a niche product.
 Now they're competing with hot tubs and outdoor kitchens for backyard budget dollars.